 Cut scores for placement into specific college credit classes are defined by SBE Rule 6A-10.0315.
 Beginning fall 2014, ENCV 0015 and MATV 0022 will no longer be offered.
-Check scores in effect beginning with Fall Term 2014.
 Students should see an advisor to determine exemption or placement recommendations.

 Get Ready for the PERT